Executor Compensation and Fees (NY)

 Show Table of Contents

-If the will does not specify how executor compensation should be calculated, NY estates must follow state compensation rules (see NY calculator below).
+If the will does not specify how executor compensation should be calculated, NY estates must follow state compensation rules.

 In New York, the estate executor is known as a "fiduciary" (note that the information below does NOT apply to fiduciaries managing trusts; see NY trustee compensation for trusts).